eHealthAfrica/aether/README.md

 If you generated an `.env` file during installation, passwords for all superusers can be found there.

-To start any app/module separately:
+To start any container separately:

 ```bash
 ./scripts/docker_start.sh kernel          # starts Aether Kernel app and its dependencies